-- 6. All courses have clearly stated objectives/outcomes. - 7.
-Distance education programs and courses satisfy accreditation standards and achieve the same objectives/outcomes as traditional educational offerings. - 8.
+- 4. The postbaccalaureate curriculum is a minimum of 3 years of full-time study or longer if there are periods of part-time study.5 - 5.
+The curriculum is composed of sequential and integrated courses designed to facilitate achievement of the program's terminal objectives. - 6.
+All courses have clearly stated objectives/outcomes. - 7.
+Distance education programs and courses offerings satisfy accreditation standards and students achieve the same objectives/outcomes as traditional educational offerings.
+6 - 8.
 The curriculum requires the student to complete scholarly work that demonstrates knowledge and scholarship skills within the area of academic focus (see Glossary, "Scholarly work" and "Scholarship skills"). - 9.
 The clinical curriculum provides students with experiences in the perioperative process that are unrestricted and promote their development as competent nurse anesthetists. - 10.
 The program provides opportunities for students to obtain clinical experiences outside the regular clinical schedule by a call experience or other mechanism (see Glossary, "Call experience"). - 11.
 Simulated clinical experiences are incorporated in the curriculum (see Glossary, "Simulated clinical experiences"). - 12.
-The program designs, when appropriate, an experimental/innovative curriculum that enables graduates to attain certification in the specialty (see Glossary, "Experimental curriculum" and "Innovative curriculum").
+The program designs, when appropriate applicable, an experimental/innovative curriculum that enables graduates to attain certification in the specialty (see Glossary, "Experimental curriculum" and "Innovative curriculum").